New entries are here. (English/Deutsch)

-These quotes are for here and now.
+These quotes are for the here and now.
 In German and in English, often newly translated, always with a source.
 This is a Goethe for today, alive and kicking — writing about love, life and how to stay true to yourself.
-Here are sentences that are funny, provocative, weird — with truths we’ve known but long forgotten and odd perspectives we want to reject.
-A chance to stop.
-And think.

 About our translations

 Often we come up with our own translation from scratch.
 Other times, we begin with a 19th century translation and tweak it, sometimes more, sometimes less.
 And sometimes we find a previously published translation with no copyright restrictions that’s already perfect.
 If you want to know the translator or the source of a specific quote, you can search for it by number or keywords.
 For mobile, use the general search function, for laptop/desktop use the search widget at the upper right.

 If you want to read more by Goethe, here are some suggestions: